Peace Corps Paul D. Coverdell Fellows Program

 Peace Corps Country of Service: Liberia 2017-18

-Peace Corps Service: Will and his girlfriend Rockey were education volunteers in a village of 500 in the deep jungle of Liberia’s South East region.
+Peace Corps Service: Will was an education volunteer in a village of 500 in the deep jungle of Liberia’s South East region.
 He enjoyed living off the grid, teaching students math, and learning and practicing the culture.

 Professional Goals: Will wants to gain experience and skills at UC and to soon work in the world’s poorest communities to help develop non-motorized transportation systems and to incorporate equity in the planning processes.